hardie/arch-dedr-report/draft-arkko-arch-dedr-report.md

 * Work at the IETF?
 * Technical solutions/choices?

-The best way for ietf to do things is through standards; convinging people through other requests is difficult.
+The best way for the IETF to do things is through standards; convincing people through other requests is difficult.
 The IETF needs to:

 * pick pieces that it is responsible for
 * being reactive for the rest, be available as an expert in other discussions, provide Internet technology clue where needed, etc.